ygfalcon/Solsniper-zero/README.md

 ```bash
 export SOLANA_RPC_URL=https://api.mainnet-beta.solana.com
 ```
+You can also specify the RPC endpoint at runtime using `--rpc-url`.

 For testing or development without any network access, pass the `--offline` flag to the bot.
 In this mode the scanner returns a small fixed list of tokens